vanillacode314/portfolio/src/content/blog/svelte-context-module-scripts-explained.md

 <!-- OUTER SCOPE ENDS -->
 ```

-## What a Svelte Component File Looks Like In JS
+## What a svelte component file looks like in JS

 Let's see what a svelte component roughly would look like if it was written in JS to understand how `context=module` script works.